 1. Seniority is everything.

+Seniority is when you get special perks for being with a company longer.
 For most airlines for both flight deck crew (pilots) and cabin crew (flight attendants), your seniority number determines a lot about your quality of life in terms of your schedule.
 Depending on the size of the airline, things might be a little bit tougher to manage than other jobs in the beginning.

 As you rise in seniority and the airline hires new flight attendants to fill the ranks beneath you, life gets easier.
 In the scheduling world of a flight attendant, there exist two types of schedules: block/regular line or reserve.
 Seniority is basically what decides which schedule you can get.